-To get the most from your workout, keep a low center of gravity, look straight ahead, swing your arms back and forward, and drive your legs forward, pushing off the balls of your feet, like weightlifting, complete multiple intervals based on your experience level.
-Spend 20 minutes performing the workout.
+To get the most from your workout, keep a low center of gravity, look straight ahead, swing your arms back and forward, and drive your legs forward, pushing off the balls of your feet; like weightlifting, complete multiple intervals based on your experience level.
+Then, spend 20 minutes performing the workout.

 Recovery Interval: For recovery, jog down the hill.
 To get your breath back, go at a comfortable pace.
 Repeat the recovery interval after each sprint.